 Our modern society is suffering from an epidemic of loneliness.
 A study published by the health services organization Cigna reported that 46 percent of U.S. adults feel lonely “sometimes” or “always,” offering a sad reflection on our current culture.
 (74)

 According to evolutionary psychology, the roots of loneliness and mental illness go way back.
-Our hunter–gatherer ancestors lived in communal settings, where social isolation would have occurred only if a tribe member became separated from the group, perhaps through wounding.
+Our hunter–gatherer ancestors lived in communal settings, where social isolation would have occurred only if someone became separated from the group, perhaps through wounding.
 As a result, social isolation (aka loneliness) became associated with a potent pro-inflammatory immune response designed to target the types of pathogens to which an individual would have been exposed in such a situation.
 (75) Fast forward to today, and it is clear that social isolation and inflammation are still intrinsically linked.

 Animal experiments that induce social isolation have been found to also cause an inflammatory response.
 Furthermore, some individuals are more genetically sensitive to social isolation than others, producing higher blood levels of pro-inflammatory cytokines tumor necrosis factor-alpha and IL-6 when they experience social isolation.
 (76) The increase in inflammatory cytokines, in turn, may promote mental illness.
 Indeed, loneliness and living alone are among the most significant risk factors for mental illness.
 (77)